 Fig. 2.
 Response and management pathways as conceptualized in the Driver-Pressure-Stress-Impact-Response (DPSIR) framework (Smeets and Weterings 1999).
 The predictive model was developed to quantify relationships between pressures and impacts and inform potential responses.
 Landscape predictors provided in StreamCat (Hill et al. 2017) were used to describe pressures from urban and agricultural development that could alter macroinvertebrate assemblages in streams by modifying physical and chemical habitat.
 Biological impact was measured with the CSCI (Mazor et al. 2016) and then evaluated relative to ranges of CSCI scores that were predicted at each site by the model.
 Observed CSCI scores and context from the landscape model provide a basis for informing management actions that could address environmental impacts at different points in the response pathway, where the management pathway could address causes at different scales and efficiencies.

 Fig. 3.
 Application of the landscape model to identify site expectations and assess bioassessment performance for 16 example sites (points in D).
 A range of CSCI scores is predicted from the model (A) and the lower and upper prediction limits are used to define a certainty range of expected CSCI scores (B).
-Overlap of the certainty range at each segment with a chosen CSCI threshold (C) defines the stream segment classification as likely unconstrained, possibly unconstrained, possibly constrained, and likely constrained.
-The observed bioassessment scores are described relative to the classification as over-scoring (above the certainty threshold), expected (within), and under-scoring (below) for each of 4 stream classes (D).
+Overlap of the certainty range at each segment with a chosen CSCI threshold (C, stream segment class by CSCI threshold) defines the stream segment classification as likely unconstrained, possibly unconstrained, possibly constrained, and likely constrained.
+The observed bioassessment scores are described relative to the classification as over-scoring (above the certainty threshold), expected (within), and under-scoring (below) for each of 4 stream classes (D, observed CSCI scores by stream class).

 Fig. 4.
 Statewide application of the landscape model showing the stream segment classifications.
 Major regional boundaries are also shown (see Fig. 1).